 God’s instruction is for our good.
-The simplicity of His Word and His Ways are given that we may conduct ourselves righteously and respectfully.
+The simplicity of His Word and His Ways are given so that we may conduct ourselves righteously and respectfully.
 It is a healthy “fear of the Lord” that lets us walk wisely in all our dealings.
 There are no secrets hidden from Him.
 The whispers of the rumor mongers and the vain imaginations against others are all open to Him.
 It is by the fear of the Lord that we deal with the unwholesome issues of our hearts.
 Authenticity is the desire of God’s Spirit.
-He has come to teach us the “way of peace” that we might walk rightly before Him.
+He has come to teach us the “way of peace” so that we might walk rightly before Him.

 “and thy lips from speaking guile”

-The Hebrew word translated “guile” means falsehood.
+The Hebrew word translated as “guile” means falsehood.
 In our conversations, we can emphasize certain things and leave out other aspects to influence others to come to a different conclusion without telling a lie per se.
 This is the meaning of the word “guile” used here.
 It has a sense of manipulation and a certain pretense to sway another to agree with us.
 There are deep and subtle things in our hearts that need the piercing and probing of the Holy Spirit.

 The Spirit of the Lord is called the Spirit of Truth.
 As we yield ourselves to its internal instruction, we become people who are true.
-Without a sensitive heart, we can easily speak evil under the pretext of speaking the truth.
+Without a sensitive heart, we can quickly speak evil under the pretext of speaking the truth.